wimleers/fileconveyor/code/README.txt

 The following constants can be tweaked to change where the daemon stores its files, or to change its behavior.

+RESTART_AFTER_UNHANDLED_EXCEPTION = True
+  Whether File Conveyor should restart itself after it encountered an unhandled exception (i.e., a bug).
+RESTART_INTERVAL = 10
+  After how much time File Conveyor should restart itself, after it has encountered an unhandled exception.
+Thus, this setting only has an effect when RESTART_AFTER_UNHANDLED_EXCEPTION == True.
 LOG_FILE = './daemon.log'
   The log file.
 PERSISTENT_DATA_DB = './persistent_data.db'